BBQ Restaurants in Savannah

 BowTie Barbecue Co’s motto is “Southern Charm, Naturally,” and even a quick glance at their menu can confirm that statement.
 There’s your traditional cornbread and pimento cheese options situated alongside a lengthy list of rubbed, roasted, and pulled meats.
 A signature dish of theirs is interestingly named the 'Release the Kraken!'
 This sandwich is a towering stack of pulled rib meat, cheddar cheese, jerk sauce, chipotle aioli, and (somehow there’s room for) fried onion rings.
 In addition to their BBQ offerings, BowTie also houses an impressive 120+ bottle whiskey bar for the over-21 crowd.

-Sandfly BBQ has locations in downtown (right off Forsyth Park) as well as in the Sandfly neighborhood.
+Sandfly BBQ is fantastic option in the Sandfly neighborhood.
 This restaurant is the product of a Memphis-trained pit master who moved to Savannah and incorporated the flavors and styles of the Low Country.
 Their sauces showcase the varied skills and travels of the chef with classics like vinegar-based North Carolina and sweet Memphis-style sauces as well as unique takes like a Savannah-esque mustard-based sauce.
 There’s no leaving hungry when you stop by Sandfly BBQ, especially if you try their Hog Wild Platter: a heaping tray of pork, brisket, ¼ a chicken, sausage, two ribs, two sides, and two pieces of Texas toast.
 (They also have a Veggie Plate for the non-meat-eaters.)

 Wiley's Championship BBQ